Happier (Marshmello and Bastille song): Synopsis

-A shy, sensitive girl's birthday party is held, and she is very nervous until she gets her birthday present: a dog, a Golden Retriever puppy, on which she fits a bow.
-As she becomes a teenager, and the dog grows along with her, she joins a soccer team, and one of the captains pick her last.
-In the next scene is the team photo, and the girl was in the front; but the captains steal her place and she joins the back.
-When she smiles, her braces are seen, and she is made fun of for them.
-She then quits the team and plays with her dog at home, only to find her dog is ill.
-Months pass and the dog is still ill.
-The dog is taken to the vet; the vet has a private conversation with the girl's dad, to whom he reveals the dog's illness to be terminal.
-The girl's dad explains to his distraught daughter what will happen, then the dog is taken and is put down.
-Years pass, the girl grows up to have a daughter, who gets happy when her grandfather gifts her a similar Golden Retriever puppy for her birthday, much to her mother's tears of joy.
+During a lonely girl's birthday party, her father gifts her a yellow bow and a Golden Retriever puppy, on which she fits the bow.
+As she becomes a teenager, and the dog grows along with her.
+She attempts to join a soccer team but is picked last.
+While posing for the team photo the photographer removes her from the front and has her stand in the back row.
+When she smiles, her teammates see her braces and make fun of her.
+She runs home and plays with her dog, only to find the dog is ill.
+Months pass, and although the dog is treated with medicine, the dog's illness gets worse.
+The dog is taken to the vet who has a private conversation with the girl's father, to whom he reveals the dog's illness to be terminal.
+The girl's father explains to his distraught daughter what needs to happen before the dog is taken and put down.
+Years pass and the girl grows to have a daughter of her own.
+During the daughter’s birthday party, her grandfather gifts her a Golden Retriever puppy, as he had previously done for his own daughter.
+The woman smiles at her daughter’s joy and a single tear falls from her eye before she joins her daughter in embracing the new puppy.